 RE has two main foci: learning about religion and learning from religion.
 Students are encouraged to discuss different beliefs and practices within the world faiths.
 Evaluation of these beliefs and practices is a key skill.

 During Years 7 and 8 students learn the basic beliefs and practices of the 6 major world faiths.
+Additionally students look at moral issues, for example the reasons for the Holocaust.

 Key Stage 3